mother-of-all-self-hosting/ansible-role-reactflux/docs/configuring-reactflux.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `reactflux_environment_variables_additional_variables` variable

-For a complete list of ReactFlux's config options that you could put in `reactflux_environment_variables_additional_variables`, see its [`docker-compose.example.yml`](https://github.com/httpjamesm/ReactFlux/blob/main/docker-compose.example.yml).

 ## Installing

 After configuring the playbook, run the installation command of your playbook as below: